 Contact Us for a Free Consultation (213) 542-0979

-Where people seem to run into trouble is when they're selling marijuana in large amounts and trying to make profit from it.
-There are certain rules that have to be abided by and if you don't comply with these rules, then the local authorities will swoop in, arrest everybody, seize everything and then you're left to defend your case.
+Where people seem to run into trouble is when they're selling marijuana in large amounts and trying to make a profit from it.
+Specific rules have to be abided by, and if you don't comply with these rules, then the local authorities will swoop in, arrest everybody, seize everything, and then you're left to defend your case.

-The key is not to have this issue in the first place, and the way to try to get around this, is obviously to do things right, to meet with somebody who is seasoned and experienced in setting up these marijuana shops, knows all the rules and regulations related to it, and knows what needs to be done in order to be successful.
+The key is to avoid having this issue in the first place.
+The way to try to get around this is obviously to do things right, to meet with somebody seasoned and experienced in setting up these marijuana shops, who knows all the rules and regulations and what needs to be done to be successful.

 Federal Drug Charges

-Of course, one of the biggest problems that anybody who's considering being involved with the sale of marijuana has, is that currently the federal law makes marijuana illegal.
+Of course, one of the biggest problems that anybody who's considering being involved with the sale of marijuana has is that, currently, federal law makes marijuana illegal.

-So that means anytime the feds want to swoop in, they're able to do that, arrest everybody, send the case into federal court, and now you have to deal with a serious situation which is going to cost you time, money and potential ramifications and consequences related to a federal conviction.
+So that means anytime the feds want to swoop in, they can do that, arrest everybody, and send the case into federal court.
+Now, you have to deal with a problematic situation that will cost you time and money, and potential ramifications and consequences related to a federal conviction.

 So, the bottom line is this – dealing in marijuana is a risky business.
 It always has been.
-It's become less and less risky because of the change in law – the change in perspective across the county – and also because of the medical value that marijuana has and that there's much more serious drugs out there that the feds want to prosecute, and obviously the local authorities want to prosecute.
+It's become less and less dangerous because of the change in the law – the change in perspective across the county – and also because of the medical value that marijuana has and that there are much more serious drugs out there that the feds want to prosecute.
+The local authorities want to prosecute.

 Defenses for Marijuana Charges

-No, it depends on what evidence they have against you, exactly what you did, what you knew, what you didn't know, how much you had, how it was being sold, the circumstances of the arrest and – I think now more and more – the police are just moving away from arresting people for marijuana related offenses because they feel like a lot of these cases are just being thrown out and it's a waste of their time.
+No, it depends on what evidence they have against you, precisely what you did, what you knew, what you didn't know, how much you had, how it was being sold, the circumstances of the arrest, and – I think now more and more – the police are just moving away from arresting people for marijuana-related offenses because they feel like a lot of these cases are just being thrown out.
+It's a waste of their time.

-So, if they do arrest somebody then it's usually going to involve big money, guns, maybe other drugs – situations where they really feel the prosecutors will pursue the case – won't dismiss it and will actually try to get a conviction and they feel they can make a case stick.
+So, if they do arrest somebody, it's usually going to involve big money, guns, and maybe other drugs—situations where they feel the prosecutors will pursue the case—won't dismiss it—and will try to get a conviction.
+They think they can make a case stick.

 What to Do If You're Charged With A Marijuana Related Offense

-What I would suggest you do is what I do in all my cases which is sit down with a criminal defense attorney who is familiar with the area of law that relates to your arrest and go over all of the facts and details with them.
+I suggest you do what I do in all my cases: meet with a criminal defense attorney who is familiar with the law related to your arrest, has a successful track record in defending marijuana-related cases, and is someone you feel comfortable and confident working with.
+Review all the facts and details with them.

 How are we going to deal with this problem?
-Why did they arrest you, and what can we do to show that they're wrong and that you shouldn't have been arrested and you weren't doing anything illegal?
+Why did they arrest you, and what can we do to show that they were wrong, that you shouldn't have been arrested, and that you weren't doing anything illegal?

-And this is just where experience comes in – knowing the law, having dealt with these types of cases in the Los Angeles courts and knowing what it takes to have a successful marijuana defense in Los Angeles County.
+This is just where experience comes in – knowing the law, dealing with these cases in the Los Angeles courts, and knowing what it takes to have a successful marijuana defense in Los Angeles County.

 Menu